Temasek-Dynamics/gestelt2/docs/visbot_setup.md

 ### Sensor
 1. `/vins_estimator/point_cloud`
 4. `/visbot_itof/depth`: Only for OWL3.
 Ensure the depth image is being published around 10 Hz.
-  - Update `visbot_itof.launch` to make sure that it is setup.
-The IP address should be manually configured to match the drone's IP address defined in wifi_cfg.sh, and should be reset to 192.168.2.3${drone_id}.
-The IP address is hardcoded for each drone to expose various messages, especially the depth rostopic /visbot_itof/depth."

 ## Restore image on Visbot
 - Get a live OS image from (Ubuntu 20.04.3 LTS (Focal Fossa) Daily Build)[https://ftpmirror.your.org/pub/ubuntu/cdimage/focal/daily-live/20211219/HEADER.html]